NuricBI/TabularModelCleaner2.0/README.md

 - Power BI Desktop
 - [DAX Studio](https://daxstudio.org/) — to get the local server, port and database GUID
-- Report Analyzer — to export the metadata of the connected reports
+- [Report Analyzer](https://github.com/m-kovalsky/ReportAnalyzer) — to export the metadata of
+  the connected reports
-- Access to the semantic model: a local Power BI file, or the XMLA endpoint of a Power BI Premium / Fabric workspace
+- Access to the semantic model: a local Power BI file, or the XMLA endpoint of a workspace on a Fabric capacity (F SKU), Premium Per User, or Power BI Premium

 ## Quick start

 1. **Connect to the model.** Local: open the file, connect DAX Studio (*PBI / SSDT Model*) and copy the `localhost:port` plus the database GUID from `SELECT * FROM $SYSTEM.DBSCHEMA_CATALOGS`.
-Premium/Fabric: copy the workspace connection string from the workspace settings and use the semantic model name as the database.
+Fabric/Premium: copy the workspace connection string from the workspace settings and use the semantic model name as the database.
 2. **Export report metadata.** Put every report connected to the model in one folder and run Report Analyzer → *Export Report Metadata*.